gagarin37/deep_learning_pca/README.txt

 PIL 7.0.0
 Additional packages: statistics, numpy, opencv, os (last versions)

 ### 2) Hardware requirements ###
 The code was implemented on the PC with Nvidia GPU card.
 No non-standard hardware required.

-### 3) Installation guide ###
-The source code is not intended for "installation" per se.
-Typical install time: not applicable.
-The source code could be executed in the command line or in GUI software (Spyder, jupyter notebook)

-### 4) Models ###
-Trained models are not provided due to their inherent value.

 ### 5) Source code modules (correspond to folders) ###